Resilience and Disaster Preparedness

 Department of Consumer Affairs - Contractors State License Board (CSLB)

-The Contractors State License Board (CSLB) verifies contractor licenses, investigates complaints, and provides helpful information about hiring a licensed contractor.
 For information on hiring or filing a complaint regarding a contractor, disaster victims may call CSLB’s Disaster Hotline M-F from 8 a.m. – 5 p.m.

 Contact Information